apiontek/home73k/priv/content/2021/05/2021-05-05_will-i-feel-the-wind.md

 #### Will I Feel the Wind

-I don't feel my wings.
+I can't feel my wings.
 Have I held them stiff so long they're numb?
 Did they atrophy too far?
 Did I amputate them and forget?

-Slicing the skin and sinew,
+Tearing skin and sinew,
-rough implement cracking feathers?
+cracking their feathers?
 Did I scrap their sick crumpled span
 somewhere lost?

-Maybe I still feel something.
 I used to dream of flight, soaring free.
 Dancing dips and flips,
 graceful landings, long horizons.